Dateline: Belgrade, Serbia

 Don’t be that person.

-This article is only meant to cover the basics so as to point you in the right direction so that you will get the professional help that you need.
+This article is only meant to cover the basics to point you in the right direction so that you will get the professional help that you need for your business entities.

-Beyond setting up the business structure itself, you have to be doing things correctly within that structure – including separating your personal and business affairs – for it to truly offer any protection.
+Beyond setting up the corporate structure itself, you have to be doing things correctly within that structure – including having a separate legal entity from your personal affairs – for it to truly offer any protection.

 In this article, I will tell you why this is so important, especially for businesses going offshore.